 The Bible is the inspired Word of God and is His revelation to mankind.

 There is only one true and living God who is the Creator of all things.
 He is infinite and completely holy.
-He is a Triune God revealed as Father, Son and Holy Spirit.
+He is a Triune God revealed as Father, Son, and Holy Spirit.

-Man is God’s special creation endowed with soul and spirit and the freedom of choice.
-Because of choice man is by nature given to the violation of God’s Holy Law.
-It is this sinful violation present in all that separates man from his Holy and Infinite Creator.
+Man is God's special creation endowed with soul and spirit and the freedom of choice.
+Because of choice man is by nature given to the violation of God's Holy Law.
+It is this sinful nature present in all that separates man from his Holy and Infinite Creator.
 Because of this sinful nature no man by any of his good deeds is able to please a perfect God.

-Despite man’s sinful nature, God loves all mankind.
-His unmerited love caused Him to send His Son, Jesus, to redeem man from his sinful nature.
+Despite man's sinful nature, God loves all mankind.
+His unmerited love caused Him to send His Son Jesus, to redeem man from his sinful nature.

 Good works are not a means to salvation but a result of salvation.
 They are the result of the indwelling of the Holy Spirit.
 Good works are modeled after the walk and life of Jesus, are motivated by love, and are a reflection of divine love.

-We have the assurance of Jesus that when we accept Him as our Savior we have eternal life which means that our spirit will never perish, and when this physical life is over our spirit will be eternally united with His.
+We have assurance from Jesus that when we accept Him as our Savior we have eternal life which means that our spirit will never perish, and when this physical life is over our spirit will be eternally united with His.
 Our bodies will be physically resurrected in an eternal form when He returns, which He has promised to do.

-The church is the Body and Bride of Christ and is composed of all born again believers.
-The local congregation is an autonomous body of baptized believers associated together for the purpose of worship, fellowship and the sharing of the gospel locally and around the world.
+The church is the body and bride of Christ and is composed of all born again believers.
+The local congregation is an autonomous body of baptized believers associated together for the purpose of worship, fellowship, and the sharing of the gospel locally and around the world.